 We always prefer stainless steel sinks, and there are a couple of reasons for this.
 First of all, it cleans up much easier and can endure a variety of cleaning agents that could otherwise harm a stone sink.
 Moreover, we had glasses, dishes, and bowls that were chipped or cracked in stone sinks, but this never happens in a steel sink.
 To keep the kitchen sink in a good working condition we always do a couple of things.
 We always clean the sink after we're done with the dishes.
 Using a little soap and scrubbing it goes a long way as far as keeping it clean and well maintained.
 Also, we NEVER throw the frying oil in the sink.
 This is so bad in so many ways (bad for the environment, bad for your hygiene as the grease builds up in the pipes etc).
 We also clean the steel sink with baking soda and vinegar every few months (if you haven't done this before, read about it and take extra care while doing it).
 This removes any microscopic residue and gives an extra shine to the sink.
 Other than having a two-bowls sink (which is extra useful while cooking, as you can wash/stack up dishes in one bowl and keep using the other to wash veggies/herbs etc.) we don't think there's much more to look for in terms of sink functionality.
 The only thing that helps after, is selecting a proper faucet.
 Faucets with extending, pull out arms are the most useful ones as you can direct the water stream exactly to the place you need it.

 Choose something that is sturdy and good quality: you are going to use your sink every single day so it is worth investing in a good quality one.
 Yes of course, if you look after your sink it will keep in good condition for many years.
 Do not dispose-off cooking oil into your sink and keep it clean from pieces of food which might fall into the trap.
 I use "Chillit Bang" power cleaner to keep it nice and clean.
 For stainless steel sinks it is good to use a stainless steel cleaner as well every now and then.
 For ceramic white sinks scrub it with a non-scratch cloth with little bleach and leave it there for 10 to 15 minutes; It will remove those yellow looking stains and make your sink shiny again.
-Yes I would love a two bowl sink which are so popular in Italy.
+Yes I would love a two bowl sinks which are so popular in Italy.
 It makes it easier when doing the washing up and they are great for when you need to wash and prep vegetables.

 I look at a lot of things when buying a sink, mostly the size and material of the sink.
 I grew in a house where we had stainless steel sinks but there are a number of better options available now that will give you peace of mind.
 Things I generally consider when getting a sink are 'how easy it the sink to clean, how tough is the material of the sink, will the colour look great in your kitchen and will it work for those fabulous IG pictures?
 Firstly always choose a material that's scratch resistant so it will look great for a long time.
 Here are my tips: always use a strainer when washing anything in the sink so the sink doesn't get scratched or damaged.
 Don't put super hot items in the sink incase the sink isn't heat resistant.
 Use a thick strong dishwashing liquid that will remove oils easily from the sink.
 You'll never catch me without Handy Andy or Sunlight dish washing liquid in my kitchen.
 I wish my sink was connected to a recycling bin for my vegetable peels that could grind them so I could turn it into compost for my garden.

 Sure thing.
-I've got to admit that I have moved into a house with a super outdated kitchen and my kitchen sink is from 1948!!
-When we finally get a chance to do a remodel I'd like a large, undermount stainless steel sink that is large enough for a 6-quart slow cooker insert to easily soak overnight with room for handwashing, etc. I hope this helps a bit!
+I've got to admit that I have moved into a house with a super outdated kitchen and my kitchen sink is from 1948!
+When we finally get a chance to do a remodel I'd like a large, undermount stainless steel sink that is large enough for a 6-quart slow cooker insert to easily soak overnight with room for hand washing, etc. I hope this helps a bit!
 Oh! and one of these days I'd like a dishwasher and garbage disposal, too!

 When I started my condo renovation, the kitchen sink was the last thing on my mind.
 My renovation project was a balance of high-end and budget finishes so I figured I would just get a sink from a big box store and be done with it.
 My designer encouraged me to think of my sink and faucet as the jewelry of the kitchen and go for something durable but chic.
 I went with a white silgranit (granite composite) undermount sink from Blanco and a high neck gold faucet.
 Silgranit is more expensive than porcelain or stainless steel but it holds up better to stains and scratches.
-Like so many people in Toronto, I live in an open plan condo and I love to cook and enertain.
+Like so many people in Toronto, I live in an open plan condo and I love to cook and entertain.
 Paying as much attention to the design of my sink as I did the rest of my kitchen was one the best decisions I made during my renovation.

 I tend to lean more towards convenience over design.
 Think touchless faucets (when your hands are full of chicken juice), deep, roomy sinks (for washing pots and pans), spray nozzle for those hard to reach nooks and crannies, etc. I would advise buyers to consider what is most important to them and stay true to that.
 Although, I would love a super fancy sink, that doesn't always mean that it fits into my needs.
 What may look nice, doesn't always perform the way / expect and need it to.
 Be mindful of what you put down the disposal.
 Currently, my favorite liquid soap is Mrs Meyers and hot water.
 Automatic everything!
 So all I would have to do is push a button and all my dishes would be cleaned, dried, and put away.
 The last thing I want to do after cooking is clean up.
 I also manage to use every pot and pan in the house so it can get complicated.